dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 Enable "Additional Actions"
 Click "Configure", and make sure that all actions are disabled except:
 - "Remove trailing white spaces on all lines"
-- "Sort members excluding fields, enum constants, and initializers"
+- "Sort members excluding fields, enum constants, and initializers": via Code Organizing->Sort members->Ignore fields and enum constants
-- "Convert control statement bodies to block"
+- "Convert control statement bodies to block": via Code Style->Control statements->Use blocks in if/while/for/do statements->Always
 - "Add missing '@Override' annotations"
 - "Add missing '@Override' annotations to implementations of interface methods"
 - "Add missing '@Deprecated' annotations"